rech2020/pingcremental/README.md

 1. click the green Code button on the repository's main page.
 2. select your method of choice.
-3. after setting up, ensure you have the following packages installed from NPM:
+3. after setting up, ensure you have the correct packages installed by running `npm install`.

-    1. `discord.js`
-    2. `sequelize`
-    3. `sqlite3`
-    4. alternatively, try just `npm install` to maybe get everything automagically

 ### config